-- Market data for directors fees; - Market data for executive remuneration; - Advice regarding market practice pay mix for KMPs; - Advice regarding incentive design, particularly LTIP; - Development of LTIP documentation and support for implementation, including drafting of the related resolutions for inclusion in the Notice of Meeting; and - Advice regarding the Company's Remuneration Report as presented in respect of FY20.
+- Market data for directors fees; - Market data for executive remuneration; - Advice regarding market practice pay mix for KMPs; - Advice regarding incentive design, particularly LTIP; - Development of LTIP documentation and support for implementation, including drafting of the related resolutions for inclusion in the Notice of Meeting; and - Advice regarding the Company's Remuneration Report as presented in respect of FY21.

 The information provided did not constitute Remuneration Recommendations as described in the Act.
-The fees paid were not material for either party.
 The Board is satisfied that the information provided was free from undue influence from management.